isabella232/journeys.en/help/using/uc1journey.md

     ![](assets/journeyuc1_11.png)

-1. Using the basic expression editor, look for the gender field (<i>person > gender</i>) and drop it to the right to create the following condition: "gender is equal to "Female".
+1. Using the basic expression editor, look for the gender field (_person > gender_) and drop it to the right to create the following condition: "gender is equal to "Female".

     ![](assets/journeyuc1_12.png)

 1. Drop an **Email** activity and select your "Spa discount" transactional messaging template.
 This template was designed using Adobe Campaign.
-Refer to this [page](]https://docs.adobe.com/content/help/en/campaign-standard/using/communication-channels/transactional-messaging/about-transactional-messaging.html).
+Refer to this [page](https://docs.adobe.com/content/help/en/campaign-standard/using/communication-channels/transactional-messaging/about-transactional-messaging.html).

     ![](assets/journeyuc1_13.png)